hawleyfarm/hawleyfarm.github.com/content/_index.md

 +++
+date = "2019-01-31T12:45:39.000+07:00"
+showTitle = "false"
+tags = []
 title = "Home"
-date = 2019-01-31T12:45:39+07:00
-tags = []
-showTitle = "false"

 [[carousel]]
-"title"= "Hawley Farm Holiday Lets"
+Class = "first-slide"
+active = "active"
+imageCarousel = "/images/photos/20180420_121256-EFFECTS_squash.jpg"
-"text"= "Nestled in the beautiful English countryside, our barn conversion is the perfect choice if you´re looking for a relaxing holiday in East Devon."
+text = "Nestled in the beautiful English countryside, our barn conversion is the perfect choice if you´re looking for a relaxing holiday in East Devon." title = "Hawley Farm Holiday Lets"
-"imageCarousel"= "/images/photos/20180420_121256-EFFECTS_squash.jpg"
-"Class"= "first-slide"
-"active"= "active"

 [[carousel]]
-"title"= "Ever stayed on a working farm before?"
+Class = "second-slide"
+imageCarousel = "/images/photos/100_2352.JPG"
-"text"= "Picturesque views of the countryside and plenty of interest for all ages in the area, farm holiday lets can be a fantastic choice for all of the family."
+text = "Picturesque views of the countryside and plenty of interest for all ages in the area, farm holiday lets can be a fantastic choice for all of the family." title = "Ever stayed on a working farm before?"
-"imageCarousel"= "/images/photos/100_2352.JPG"
-"Class"= "second-slide"

 [[carousel]]

-"title"= "Stay in rural East Devon"
+Class = "third-slide"
+imageCarousel = "/images/photos/P1010077.JPG"
-"text"= "Devon is said to be one of the most beautiful counties in the United Kingdom with history, culture and stunning views intertwined.
-The Jurassic Coast has a great story to tell and the rolling Blackdown Hills are the perfect place to enjoy a picnic on in the warm summer months."
+text = "Devon is said to be one of the most beautiful counties in the United Kingdom with history, culture and stunning views intertwined.
+The Jurassic Coast has a great story to tell and the rolling Blackdown Hills are the perfect place to enjoy a picnic on in the warm summer months." title = "Stay in rural East Devon"
-"imageCarousel"= "/images/photos/P1010077.JPG"
-"Class"= "third-slide"

 [[carousel]]

-"title"= "The Jurassic Coast"
+Class = "fourth-slide"
+imageCarousel = "/images/photos/lymeregisbeachandhabour.JPG"
-"text"= "We are very lucky to be within easy reach of the coast, after a short drive you will have a fantastic choice of beaches to choose from; Lyme Regis, Sidmouth, Charmouth, Seatown, Branscombe, Seaton and Beer all make a lovely days out.
-Finding fossils, swimming, building sand castles, fishing, coastal path walking and much more."
+text = "We are very lucky to be within easy reach of the coast, after a short drive you will have a fantastic choice of beaches to choose from; Lyme Regis, Sidmouth, Charmouth, Seatown, Branscombe, Seaton and Beer all make a lovely days out.
+Finding fossils, swimming, building sand castles, fishing, coastal path walking and much more." title = "The Jurassic Coast"
-"imageCarousel"= "/images/photos/lymeregisbeachandhabour.JPG"
-"Class"= "fourth-slide"

 [[carousel]]
-"title"= "Have a question?"
+Class = "fifth-slide"
+imageCarousel = "/images/photos/deer_in_garden.jpg"
-"text"= "If you have a questions that this website doesn't answer, then please contact us.
-We will email or call back with the answer as soon as we can."
+text = "If you have a questions that this website doesn't answer, then please contact us.
+We will email or call back with the answer as soon as we can." title = "Have a question?"
-"imageCarousel"= "/images/photos/deer_in_garden.jpg"
-"Class"= "fifth-slide"

 [[featurette]]
+extraImage = "/images/badges/AA-Four-Stars.jpg"
+image = "/images/photos/000_0075.jpg"
-title="Welcome to Hawley Farm" text="Nestled in the beautiful English countryside, our barn conversion is the perfect choice if you´re looking for relaxing farm holidays in East Devon.
+text = "Nestled in the beautiful English countryside, our barn conversion is the perfect choice if you´re looking for relaxing farm holidays in East Devon.
 With picturesque views of the countryside and plenty of places of interest to visit in the local area.
-Farm lets can be a fantastic choice for all of the family." image = "/images/photos/000_0075.jpg" extraImage = "/images/badges/AA-Four-Stars.jpg"
+Farm lets can be a fantastic choice for all of the family." title = "Welcome to Hawley Farm*"
 [[featurette]]
+image = "/images/photos/1002196_crop.JPG"
+invert = "true"
-title="A holiday with farm experience" text="If you've never considered a farm holiday, let us give you an idea of what to expect.
+text = "If you've never considered a farm holiday, let us give you an idea of what to expect.
 Scattered on our fields are our cows, young stock and sheep; if you are interested to see the milking and see the animals at close hand, we can arrange a guided farm tour for you.
 You can also meander through the Blackdown Hills where you can spot all sorts of wildlife, there are many footpaths right from your door.
-Visit one of the many historical and cultural sights of East Devon or stay on the farm where you can learn all about our dairy, milk and beef farming over a cake and a cup of tea." image = "/images/photos/1002196_crop.JPG" invert = "true"
+Visit one of the many historical and cultural sights of East Devon or stay on the farm where you can learn all about our dairy, milk and beef farming over a cake and a cup of tea." title = "A holiday with farm experience" [[featurette]] image = "/images/photos/wagon_house_blue_sky.jpg" text = "Our newly renovated farm lets mean you can go back to nature without abandoning your home comforts.

-[[featurette]]
-title="Luxury living"
-text="Our newly renovated farm lets mean you can go back to nature without abandoning your home comforts.
 Catering for 4-6 people, we are an ideal family destination, but can also be a tranquil getaway for groups, friends and colleagues.
 Please browse our website for more information and we look forward to greeting you at Hawley Farm soon!
 Graham and Pamela.
-P.S. see 3D tours of the [Cider Press](https://my.matterport.com/show/?m=PFyRT2X5moe) and the [Wagon House](https://my.matterport.com/show/?m=PsNbMG1tgPD)" image = "/images/photos/wagon_house_blue_sky.jpg"
+P.S. see 3D tours of the [Cider Press](https://my.matterport.com/show/?m=PFyRT2X5moe) and the [Wagon House](https://my.matterport.com/show/?m=PsNbMG1tgPD)" title = "Luxury living"

 +++